Board of Directors

 Region 2

-Nikki has a passion for promoting the understanding of the best practices in education that support the needs of all learners, but specifically those learners with dyslexia.
-In her 17 years in education, Nikki has worked as a literacy coach, reading specialist and classroom teacher and currently teaches at the Hill School of Wilmington where she is also the Tutoring Program Coordinator.
+As an educator and parent, Nikki has a passion for promoting the understanding of the best practices in education that support the needs of all learners, but specifically those learners with dyslexia.
+In her 21 years in education, Nikki has worked as a literacy coach, reading specialist, tutor, mentor, and classroom teacher.
+She is currently the Associate Director of The Hill School of Wilmington where she also serves as the Tutoring Program Coordinator and a classroom teacher.
+Nikki and her husband Matt reside in Calabash, NC.
+She has three children, a step-daughter Kara (23), son Tanner (19), and daughter Jadelyn (16).

 Region 3